 6. Have a family meeting

-Gently explain that everyone will have to work together to help the family budget, and, so as not to frighten children, consider leaving out the part about having no paycheck.
+Gently explain that everyone will have to work together to help the family budget, and, so as not to frighten the littles, consider leaving out the part about having no paycheck.
 If your children do not already do so, have them pay for extracurricular activity fees, uniforms, yearbooks, club t-shirts, and such with their own savings.
 Suggest to grandparents that these would make excellent gifts at birthdays and Christmas.

 Consider leaving expensive activities if your child is ready to try something new: we left behind both ballet and horses- and I miss them more than my child!
 She is happy with her new activities!
 Our oldest is OK with leaving overpriced challenge soccer since it drained his savings, not to mention our gas tank.